Iva May Abbey

 RICHLAND CENTER - Six sisters met for the first time in 35 years Sunday at the home of Mrs. Lou Pugh, Gotham.
 The sisters are the daughters of Simon and Mary Blake, pioneer residents of Richland county.
 One of the sisters has lived in the state of Washington for many years and this was her first visit to Wisconsin since 1907.
 She is Mrs. Viola Mason.
 The others are Mrs. William Abbey, Dodgeville; Mrs. Mary E. Davis, and Mrs. Charles Lovell, Madison; Mrs. Lou Pugh, Gotham; and Mrs. Pearl Lawton, Richland Center.
 Friends who attended were Mr. and Mrs. Cyrus Mayfield, Marvin and Ruby Mayfield, Mr. and Mrs. Wm.
 Klousia, Letha and Gerald Klausia of Ash Creek; Mr. and Mrs. Donald Stratman, Marian Stratman, Melva Perkins, Dodgeville; Clifford Pugh, Stevens Point; Harold Lovell, Muscoda; Martha and Helen Louise Lovell, Madison; Raymond Lawton, Richland Center; Mr. and Mrs. Chas.
 Waite, Pern Pugh and Lou Pugh, Gotham.
 A picnic dinner was served.

-The 1940 U. S. Census taken on April 9, 1940, shows Cyrus Mayfield (age 62) born in Wisconsin, and 5 years ago was living in the Same Place, and with 1 year of High School, is a married Assembler at a Motor Car Manufacturing, and who is renting his home for $17/month, and is living at 5502 25th Place, Lyons, Cicero, Cook Co., IL.
+The 1940 U. S. Census taken on April 9, 1940, shows Cyrus Mayfield (age 62) born in Wisconsin, and 5 years ago was living in the Same Place, and with 1 year of High School, is a married Assembler at a Motor Car Manufacturing, and who rents his house for $17/month, and is living at 5502 25th Place, Lyons, Cicero, Cook Co., IL.
 Living with him is his wife, Iva Mayfield (age 60) born in Kansas, and 5 years ago was living in the Same Place, and with 2 years of High School.

 The Wisconsin State Journal, Madison, Dane Co., WI, Wednesday, August 15, 1945